epi052/recon-pipeline/README.md

 ## Defining a Scan's Scope

-**New in v0.9.0**: In the event you're scanning a single ip address or host, simply use `--target`.
+**New as of v0.9.0**: In the event you're scanning a single ip address or host, simply use `--target`.
 It accepts a single target and works in conjunction with `--exempt-list` if specified.

 ```text
 scan HTBScan --target 10.10.10.183 --top-ports 1000